ieedan/template-factory-js/README.md

 main();
 ```

-Now when you run `node src/index.js test` again it should look like this:
+Now when you run `node bin.mjs test` again it should look like this:

 ```bash
 ┌   guide  v1.0.0